xeroxinteractive/browserslist-adobe-analytics/README.md

 To find your `rsid` do the following:
 1. Login to Adobe Experience Cloud: https://experiencecloud.adobe.com
-2. Navigate to Adobe Analytics either in the "Quick Access" or the menu on the top nav.
+2. Navigate to Adobe Analytics either in the "Quick Access" section or the menu on the top nav.
 3. Select your report suite in the top right (the one you want to pull browser data from).
 4. Open a report e.g. "Technology: PC / Browsers".
 5. Click "Try in Workspace [NEW]" at the top of the report.